ST. VINCENT’S AD HOC COMMITTEE ON CHURCH REFORM 2018

 Amber Hendricks, Chairperson

-Al Reichelt, Colleen McCahill, Howdy Burns, Maureen Daly, Pat Ball, Ray Heil, Pastor Ray Chase, Geri Fialkowski, Jim Casey, and Mike Jacko (ex officio member as President of Parish Council)
+Al Reichelt, Colleen McCahill, Maureen Daly, Pat Ball, Ray Heil, Pastor Ray Chase, Geri Fialkowski, Jim Casey, and Mike Jacko (ex officio member as President of Parish Council)

-SOME RELATIVELY RECENT INFORMATION OR ACTIVITIES THAT WILL BE PLACED HERE FOR AWHILE BUT THEN PLACED UNDER THEIR APPROPRIATE PRIMARY SOURCE DOCUMENTS HEADING IN THE LINK BELOW.
+SOME RELATIVELY RECENT INFORMATION OR ACTIVITIES THAT WILL BE PLACED HERE FOR AWHILE BUT THEN PLACED UNDER THEIR APPROPRIATE PRIMARY SOURCE DOCUMENTS HEADING HERE.

 THE MEETING OF THE BISHOPS IN THE VATICAN, FEBRUARY 21-24, 2019 ON ‘THE PROTECTION OF MINORS IN THE CHURCH” – OFFICIAL WEBSITE